Leander H. McNelly: Palo Alto

-The Las Cuevas War
+Las Cuevas War

 Leander McNelly's most infamous exploit was his invasion of Las Cuevas, Mexico in order to get back stolen cattle.
 McNelly and his Rangers entered Mexico on November 20, 1875.
 Under cover of brush and scrub oak, they made their way on foot to General Juan Flores Salinas' stronghold at the Rincon de Cucharas outpost of the Las Cuevas ranch, which in English means "The Spoon Corner."
 Later that afternoon, Major A. J. Alexander from Ringgold Barracks arrived with a missive from Colonel Potter at Fort Brown, on the Rio Grande at Brownsville, urging McNelly to retreat.
 During the gunfight, McNelly was shot through both hands.

 After a needed night's sleep, Captain McNelly moved his men directly opposite Camargo on the Texas side of the Rio Grande.
 Thus, in another invasion of Mexico, twelve or thirteen Rangers, not including McNelly – though accounts differ – crossed the river in a rowboat.
 McNelly marched up the riverbank to the customs house and demanded the cattle.
 When the Mexican Captain stalled by politely saying they didn't do business on Sunday, he promptly took the Mexican Captain prisoner, hauling him to the Texas side of the border.
 He told the Mexican leader to get the cattle started back to the U.S. side within the hour or he would die.
 The operation was successful, and instead of 250 head returning to Texas, more than 400 were crossed back.

 Death

 McNelly suffered from tuberculosis, and retired in 1876 due to deteriorating health.
-He died on September 4 of the following year in Burton, Texas, survived by his wife, Carey Cheek McNelly, and two children.
-He is interred in Mount Zion Cemetery near Burton.
+He died on September 4 of the following year in Burton, Texas.

 Legacy

 In popular culture

+In an episode of the radio show, "Inheritance" Captain McNelly (misspelled as McNally) is played by Lloyd Talbott in an episode dramatizing the formation of the Special Forces unit of the Texas Rangers.
+The Original Radio Broadcast aired June 13, 1954.

-In the episode of the TV show "Tales of Wells Fargo" entitled "Sam Bass" (1957) the character Captain McNelly is played by Ray Teal.
+In the episode of the NBC TV series Tales of Wells Fargo entitled "Sam Bass" (1957) the character Captain McNelly is played by Ray Teal.

 In the episode of the TV show Kung Fu entitled "Empty Pages of a Dead Book" (1974) actor Robert Foxworth portrays a fictionalized son of Captain McNelly, Clyde McNelly, who tracks down men who at one time were pursued by the elder McNelly.

 Don Meredith guest stars as the title character in "Shanklin," an episode of the TV series The Quest.
 Shanklin, a high-ranking Texas Ranger, is loosely inspired by McNelly, and the incidents depicted in the episode have their counterparts in McNelly's actual career in as a lawman.

-The film Texas Rangers (2001) very loosely portrays the exploits of McNelly, who is played by actor Dylan McDermott.
+The film Texas Rangers (2001) fictionalizes the exploits of McNelly and his Rangers on the Nueces Strip, and is based on the autobiographical account of the campaign, Taming the Nueces Strip by former Texas Ranger George Durham, who served on McNelly's "Special Force."
+McNelly is played by Dylan McDermott.
+Ashton Kutcher plays Durham.